-- To provide curriculum access for all - To secure high levels of achievement for all - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parent and carers - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multiprofessional approach to meeting the needs of all vulnerable learners. - To "promote children's self-esteem and emotional well-being and help them to form and maintain worthwhile relationships based on respect for themselves and others".
-(National Curriculum, 2000). - To identify and support those children with special educational needs and details of what we are able to offer as part of our local school offer which is available on Moss Lane's website.
-Wherever possible we aim to give the necessary support to enable all children to work and progress at the same rate and level as their peer group.
+- To provide curriculum access for all. - To secure high levels of achievement for all. - To meet individual needs through a wide range of provision. - To attain high levels of satisfaction and participation from pupils, parent and carers. - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - To promote children's self-esteem and emotional well-being and help them to form and maintain worthwhile relationships based on respect for themselves and others. - To identify and support those children with special educational needs and details of what we are able to offer as part of our local school offer which is available on Moss Lane's website.
+Wherever possible we aim to give the necessary support to enable all children to work and progress at the same rate as their peer group.

-We train our staff in awareness and strategies for meeting the needs of children with complex needs e.g. Asperger Syndrome, Speech and Language difficulties, ADD and ADHD.
+We train our staff in awareness and strategies for meeting the needs of children with complex needs e.g. ASC, Speech and Language difficulties, ADD and ADHD.
 As part of our professional development for staff we will provide opportunities to develop skills of early identification and intervention.
+We take full note of the best practice outlined in Dyslexia Friendly Schools and ASC friendly schools kite mark documents and aim to implement as much as possible in our community school.